gopher64/gopher64/README.md

 ## license

 Gopher64 is licensed under the GPLv3 license.
 Many portions of gopher64 have been adapted from mupen64plus and/or ares.
 The license for mupen64plus can be found here: https://github.com/mupen64plus/mupen64plus-core/blob/master/LICENSES.
 The license for ares can be found here: https://github.com/ares-emulator/ares/blob/master/LICENSE.

+## privacy and code signing policy

+Free code signing for the Windows release is provided by [SignPath.io](https://about.signpath.io), certificate by [SignPath Foundation](https://signpath.org).

+During online netplay sessions, the server logs your IP address and basic session information (game title and session name) for operational purposes.
+No additional personal data is collected or stored.